denis-berthier/Sudoku-classif/README.md

 ### 5.3. the dob-2014078-38c folder
 It's about a collection [c38] of 2,014,078 minimal puzzles with 38 clues; they are all in T&E(1) or T&E(2).
 In addition to the "standard" files, this folder contains:
 * a "PUZZLES" sub-folder: because the "puzzles.txt" file would be too large for GitHub, it is  split into 7 files "puzzles-a.txt" ... "puzzles-g.txt" in this sub-folder; if needed, assemble them by running the "assemble.txt" Unix script from the "PUZZLES" folder;
-* a "has-degen-cyclic-trid.clp" file, containing a list of the puzzles with a degenerate-cyclic-tridagon, restricted to the first 200,000 puzzles.
+* a "has-degen-cyclic-trid.clp" file, containing a list of the puzzles with a degenerate-cyclic-tridagon, restricted to the first 200,000 puzzles;
+* mdel-a.txt and mdel-b.txt files, to be assembled in this order to get the usual mdel.txt file.

 ### 5.4. the dob-2650-39c folder